 Complexity and technical issues

-More than 25 per cent of organisations find that IoT solutions take too long to implement and are too technically complex to complete in house.
+More than 25 per cent of organisations find that IoT adoption takes too long to implement and are too technically complex to complete in house.

 Twenty eight per cent of organisations don’t have the budget or human resources to implement and manage IoT projects.